uranium mining for nuclear power Olympic Dam

 Enrichment

-The French nuclear system uses power from nuclear but in most other countries fossil fuel power is used. it is
+• French nuclear system uses power from their own nuclear, In most other countries use fossil fuel power for enrichment.

 Where is Uranium Found